Roller screw: Planetary roller screw types

 Roller screw types are defined by the motion of the rollers relative to the nut and screw.
 The four commercially available types of roller screw are standard, inverted, recirculating, and bearing ring.

 Differential roller screws, typically variants of the standard and recirculating types, are also commercially available.
 Differential roller screws modify the rotational speed ratios between the rollers and the screw by varying the flank angles and contact points of the threads or grooves.
 In that way differential roller screws change the effective lead of the screw.
 William J. Roantree received a US patent for the "Differential Roller Nut" in 1968.

+Now that the core patents have expired, an open source roller screw was developed in OpenSCAD to be 3-D printed for food processing applications.
+The planetary roller screw can be fabricated in dishwasher-safe polyethylene terephthalate glycol (PETG) on any desktop 3-D printer.
+The maximum force is more than doubled for the roller screw actuator using the same materials when compared to a direct screw press, making them adequate for some food processing techniques.

 Standard planetary roller screw

 The standard planetary roller screw is also known as the non-recirculating roller screw.
 The lack of axial movement of the roller relative to the nut, and the gearing of rollers to nut, are definitive of the standard type of roller screw.

 The nut and screw have identical multiple-start threads.
 The rollers have a single-start thread with an angle matching the nut thread.
 The matched thread angle prevents axial movement between the nut and the roller as the rollers spin.
 The nut assembly includes spacer rings and ring gears that position and guide the rollers.
 The spacer rings, which rotate within the ring gears, have equidistant holes that act as rotary bearings for the smooth pivot ends (studs) of the rollers.
 The ring gears time the spinning and orbit of the rollers about the screw axis by engaging gear teeth near the ends of the rollers.
 The spacer rings rotate on axis with the screw in unison with the orbit of the rollers.
 The spacer rings float relative to the nut, axially secured by retaining rings, because they spin around the screw at a lower frequency (angular velocity) than the nut.